 This depends on whether you want to use it as a healthy meal replacement or just a quick protein fix.

-As a smoothie, you’re having a complete meal and great for breakfast on the go.
+As a smoothie, you’re having a complete meal as you combine it with other ingredients, this is great for breakfast on the go.
 As a shake mixed with water, you’re getting quicker absorption into the body.
 This is great after a workout when you’re body is most receptive to the intake of protein.

 WHAT IS THE MAIN DIFFERENCE BETWEEN ORGANIC PEA + PURE NATIVE WPI?